Can BPH Come Back After Surgery?

 An imaging test that uses sound waves to provide detailed measurements of the prostate’s size, shape, and structure.
 It helps assess prostate enlargement and can guide further investigations if needed.

-Consult our MOH-accredited specialist for an accurate diagnosis & personalised treatment plan today.
+Consult our MOH-accredited specialist for an accurate diagnosis and a personalised treatment plan, including enlarged prostate treatment in Singapore, today

 While BPH cannot be fully prevented, lifestyle changes may help manage symptoms and slow progression.
 Regular exercise, a balanced diet rich in fruits, vegetables, and whole grains, and limiting red meat may support prostate health.
 Pelvic floor exercises can improve bladder control, while scheduled voiding and double voiding techniques aid in bladder emptying.
 Limiting evening fluids, especially caffeine and alcohol, may reduce nighttime urination.
 Addressing symptoms early can prevent complications such as urinary retention, bladder stones, or kidney problems.

-There is no fixed age for screening, but any urinary symptoms should be discussed as soon as they appear.
-Routine prostate checks typically begin around age 50 for men at average risk and earlier for those with a family history or other risk factors.
+There is no fixed age for BPH screening.
+Men are usually advised to discuss urinary symptoms as soon as they appear.
+Routine prostate checks often begin around age 50, but those with family history or risk factors may benefit from earlier evaluation.

-Seek immediate medical attention for an inability to urinate, painful urination with fever, blood in the urine, or severe lower abdominal pain.
-These symptoms may indicate complications needing prompt evaluation.
+Seek immediate care if you are unable to urinate, notice blood in your urine, develop painful urination with fever, or experience severe lower abdominal pain.
+These may indicate complications.

 Dr. Lie Kwok Ying is a Senior Consultant Urologist and pioneered the use of HoLEP (Holmium Enucleation of Prostate) for benign prostatic hyperplasia (BPH) in Singapore.